dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 Creating a macro to display the dialog box

-You’re almost finished with this project.
+You're almost finished with this project.
 The only thing missing is a way to dis-

 play the dialog box.
 Follow these steps to create the procedure that makes the dialog box appear: